 The disability community represents an important and potentially influential voting bloc.
 But we can only be effective if we participate and get out and vote!
 Candidates that support the equality and full inclusion of people with disabilities will benefit from the power of the disability vote.

-Dozens of competitive congressional races will be on the ballot for next week’s midterm general election, including the gubernatorial seat.
 This year’s general election will be a busy one and it may be confusing if you do not know what to expect.
 Below is some information that can help voters with a disability.

 VOTERS WITH DISABILITIES SHOULD BE ACCOMMODATED AT ALL POLLING SITES AND NEED TO BE AWARE OF THE FOLLOWING: